trespass

 legislation – trespass act 1980

-A Trespass Notice can be written or verbal.
+A trespass notice can be written or verbal.
 A young person is considered to be verbally trespassed if they are asked to leave the premises.
 Providing proof of a verbal trespass is difficult.
-As a result, the standard practice should be issue only written Trespass Notices to young people.
+As a result, the standard practice should be to issue written trespass notices to young people.
+YSSU will support you with this.

 breach of trespass notice